ezzing/3DLayout-documentation/README.md

 The 3DLayout triggers different events to report actions when they are accomplished or to inform on GUI changes.

-An example on how to listen this events:
+Here is an example of how to listen to these events:

     var container = window.document.getElementById('ezzing3d');

-    container.addEventListener("buildingSelected", function(event, data){
+    container.addEventListener('buildingSelected', function(event, data){
         console.log(event.detail);
     });

 The full list of events emmited by the 3DLayout are:

-  - zoomChanged
-  - fullscreen
+Active changed: triggered every time the user activates this object or enters its edit section.
+The event sends the **object.id**.

-  - tabChanged
+  - Building: activeBuilding, editBuilding
-  - editArea
+  - Area: activeArea, editArea
+  - Subarea: activeSubarea, editSubarea, resetSubarea
+  - Tree: activeTree, editTree
-  - editKeepout
+  - Keepout: activeKeepout, editKeepout

+Finish creation: triggered every time a one of the following objects is created.
+The event sends the **object.id**.

+  - buildingCreated
+  - subareaCreated
+  - keepoutCreated

+Edit points: triggered every time the user enters the vertices/roof edit section of a building.
+The event sends the **building.id**).

+  - editVertices
+  - editRoof
+  - editRoofFinished

+Close panel:

+  - editSubareaFinished

+Set attribute changed: triggered every time any of these objects attribute is changed.
+The event sends back an array with **\[object.id, attribute, value\]**.

-  - editTree
+  - buildingChanged
   - areaChanged
+  - subareaChanged
+  - treeChanged
-  - buildingChanged
+  - keepoutChanged
   - roofChanged
-  - editRoof
-  - editVertices
+  - sceneChanged

+Delete object: triggered every time any of these objects is deleted.
+The event sends the **object.id** (after this operation this object won't longer exist in the project).

   - buildingRemoved
-  - buildingSelected
-  - buildingCreated
-  - customAlertOk

-### zoomChanged

-This event is triggered when the zoom is changed in the canvas.
-It sends the zoom level value.

-### fullscreen

-This event is triggered when the user changes from normal view to fullscreen.
-It sends **true** when changing to fullscreen and **false** when disabling fullscreen mode.

-### tabChanged

-This event is triggered every time the user changes the aside panel navigation tab.
-It sends a string with the current tab name, the values can be one of this: \[ "building", "areas", "keepouts", "trees" \].

-### editArea

-This event is triggered every time the user enters the edit section of an area.
-The event sends the **area.id**.

-### editKeepout

-This event is triggered every time the user enters the edit section of a keepout.
-The event sends the **keepout.id**.

-### editTree

-This event is triggered every time the user enters the edit section of a tree.
-The event sends the **tree.id**.

-### areaChanged

-This event is triggerd every time an area attribute is changed.
-The event sends back an array with this info:

-    [area.id, attribute, value]

-### buildingChanged

-This event is triggered every time a building is changed.
-The event sends back an array with this info:

-    [building.id, building attribute, value]

-### roofChanged

-This event is triggered every time a roof attribute is changed.
-The event sends back an array with this info:

-    [building.id, roof attribute, value]

-### editRoof

-This event is triggered every time the user enters the roof edit section of a building.
-The event sends the **building.id**

-### editVertices

-This event is triggered every time the user enters the vertices edit section of a building.
-The event sends the **building.id**

-### buildingRemoved

-This event is triggered every time a building is deleted.
-The event sends the **building.id** (after this operation this building won't longer exist in the project)

-### buildingSelected

-This event is triggered every time a new building becomes active.
-The event sends the **building.id**

-### buildingCreated

-This event is triggered every time a new building is created.
-The event sends the **building.id**
+  - areaRemoved
+  - subareaRemoved
+  - treeRemoved
+  - keepoutRemoved

+Change tab: triggered every time the aside panel navigation tab changes.
+It sends a string with the current tab name ('building', 'areas', 'keepouts', 'trees', 'keepout-info' or 'tree-info').

+  - tabChangedApi

+Save project:

+  - layoutProjectSaved

+Clone:

+  - buildingCloned
+  - areaCloned
+  - subareaCloned
+  - treeCloned
+  - keepoutCloned

+Move points:

+  - locationChanged

+Edit subarea:

+  - editSubareaPath

+Move subarea:

+  - subareaMoved

+Move system finished:

+  - modulesMoved

+Delete subarea:

+  - subareaRemoved

+Fullscreen enabled/disabled: triggered when the user changes from normal view to fullscreen.
+It sends **true** when changing to fullscreen and **false** when disabling it mode.

+  - ez3d-fullscreen-disabled
+  - ez3d-fullscreen-enabled

+Lock interface:

+  - lockInterface

+Invalid offset:

+  - invalidOffset

+Undo/Redo panels: triggered when a customProperty has been changed sending the panel name.

+  - changePanelOnUndoRedo

+Undo/Redo executed: triggered every time a undo or redo operation has been executed.

+  - executedUndoRedo

 ## Functions to retrieve info from 3DLayout

 There is a set of functions to retrieve information from the 3DLayout.

-For all these functions you can pass a callback as an argument to be executed when data is retrieved.
+For all these functions you can send a callback as an argument to be executed when data is retrieved.

+### General functions

+  - saveProject(callback)
+  - refreshViewport

+### Panels functions

+  - setCustomPanel(customPanelData, callback): creates a new panel
+  - setUnits(unitToChange, callback): set a new unit (m, cm, mm, ...)

-### Generic Functions
+### Buildings functions

-Set of generic functions to retrieve project information from the layout.
-You just need to pass the **callback**, no other arguments are needed.
+Set of functions to retrieve buildings information from the layout.
+The **callback** argument is always needed.

-  - getCurrentBuildingId
-  - getLayoutData
-  - getNumberOfModules
-  - getTotalPower
-  - getPower

-#### getCurrentBuildingId
+#### getCurrentBuildingId(callback)

-    layout.getCurrentBuildingId(callback);

-This function returns the id value of the current active building.
+Returns the id of the current active building.

-#### getLayoutData
+#### getLayoutData(callback)

-    layout.getLayoutData(callback);

-This function returns a JSON with an array of buildings.
+Returns a JSON with an array of buildings:

-Each building in the array contains:

     {
-        id: the building id,
+        id: building id,
-        name: the building name,
+        name: building name,
-        areas: an array of areas in the building
+        areas: {
+            id: area id,
+            name: area name,
+            subareas: {
+                id: subarea id,
+                name: subarea name
             }

-Each area in the areas array contains:

-    {
-        id: the area id,
-        name: the area name,
-        subareas: an array of subareas in the area
         }

-Each subarea in the subareas array contains:

-    {
-        id: the subarea id,
-        name: the subarea name
     }

-#### getNumberOfModules

-    layout.getNumberOfModules(callback);

-This function returns a JSON with an array of buildings.

-Each building in the array contains:

-    {
-        id: the building id,
-        name: the building name,
-        modules: total of modules in the building
-        areas: an array of areas in the building
-    }

-Each area in the areas array contains:

-    {
-        id: the area id,
-        name: the area name,
-        modules: total of modules in the area,
-        subareas: an array of subareas in the area
-    }

-Each subarea in the subareas array contains:

-    {
-        id: the subarea id,
-        name: the subarea name,
-        modules: total of modules in the subarea
-    }

-#### getTotalPower

-    layout.getTotalPower(callback);

-Returns the total power for all the buildings in the project.

-#### getPower

-    layout.getPower(callback);

-Returns an array of all buildings in the project.

-Each building in the array contains:

-    {
-        id: the building id,
-        name: the building name,
-        power: the total power for this building,
-        areas: array of areas in this building
-    }

-Each area in the areas array contains:

-    {
-        id: the area id,
-        name: the area name,
-        power: total power in this area,
-        subareas: an array of subareas in the area
-    }

-Each subarea in the subareas array contains:

-    {
-        id: the subarea id,
-        name: the subarea name,
-        power: total power in this subarea
-    }

-### Building related functions

-Set of generic functions to retrieve building related information from the layout.
-In this set of functions you should pass an existing building id and a callback.

-  - getBuildingInfo
-  - getRoofInfo
-  - getBuildingPosition

-#### getBuildingInfo
+#### getBuildingInfo(id, callback)

-    layout.getBuildingInfo(id, callback);

-Returns building information for a given building.id
+Returns all the building information for a given building.id:

-The data returned is:

     {
         id: the building id,